 Instructions

-- Slice the tofu into 4 squares.
-You can use the tofu as is or cut them into irregular shapes to make them look more like pork katsu.
+- For one regular sized cutlet, slice the block of tofu into ½ inch width pieces (I'm able to get 3 per block of tofu).
+Then cut off the corners and shape as desired.
+For mini cutlets, slice the block of tofu into 4.
+You can use the tofu as is or cut them into irregular shapes to make them look more like nuggets.

 - Line up 3 shallow bowls.
-Add the flour to one, aquafaba to the next and panko to the third.
-Add the oil to the aquafaba bowl and stir (if using- this helps prevent the panko from detaching when frying).
+Add the potato starch to one, yogurt to the next and panko to the third.
+Add the oil to the yogurt or aquafaba bowl and stir (if using- this helps prevent the panko from detaching when frying).
+If using a thick yogurt, add a little water to thin it out a bit.

 - Add oil to a heavy bottom pot about 1 ½ - 2 inches in height.
-Heat the oil over medium high heat and wait until the oil is heated to 320 F. If you don't have a thermometer, add a piece of panko to the oil, if it floats up then it's ready to start frying.
+Heat the oil over medium high heat and wait until the oil is heated to 180 C / 350 F. If you don't have a thermometer, add a piece of panko to the oil, if it floats up then it's ready to start frying.

 - Place 1-2 pieces of the katsu into the oil and deep fry for a few minutes (about 1 - ½ minutes) without moving it around.
 When it gets golden brown, carefully flip it over and cook for another 2-3 minutes until golden brown.